Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/00_Folder_structure.md

 This chapter is intended for PHP developers who wish to extend the REST API with own modules.

 In this example we're going to create a very simple "Bands" module.
 It will have bands with their albums.

 Create the folder **lib/GO/Modules/Bands**.

-Inside this folder create the following subfolders:
+Inside this folder create the following sub folders:

 - Controller
 - Model